ska-telescope/ska-oso-pht-ui/docs/src/TeamPage.rst

 - This guide assumes you're already logged in to PPT.
 - The content remains the same regardless of your user context.
+- Dynamic help is available, when you hover over fields, for descriptions.
 - Remember to save your progress regularly using the "Save" button.
+- The "Submit" button will only become active when all required information is entered and validated.

+.. admonition:: Confirmation Summary

+   Before submitting your details, ensure everything is correct by clicking 'Validate'.
+Clicking 'Submit' after that will bring up a Confirmation Page summarizing your details.
+Review and click 'Confirm' to proceed or 'Cancel' to make changes.